What is Edge AI, and how does it work?

 This makes AI hardware acceleration for Edge devices an appealing option for many computer vision tasks.

-Deep Learning is Moving to the Edge, Bringing Benefits to Edge AI
+Deep Learning is Moving to the Edge to Benefit from Edge AI

 Deep learning is a machine learning technique that teaches computers to do what comes naturally to humans: learn by example.

 Deep learning models can achieve state-of-the-art accuracy.
 Sometimes they can even exceed human-level performance.
 Deep learning models are trained using a large set of data and neural network architectures containing many layers.

 Just about any problem that requires “thought” is a problem deep learning can learn to solve.

 Depending on the target application of a deep learning model, it may require low latency, enhanced security, or long-term cost-effectiveness.